U.S. Department of Energy - Energy Efficiency and Renewable Energy

-Audio-only files, whether they are linked directly on a page or distributed via a podcast, must be accessible to all visitors of the EERE Web site.
-Here you'll find the requirements and best practices for developing and posting audio-only files on your Web site.
+Audio-only files—whether they are downloaded from a page or distributed via a podcast—must be accessible to all visitors of the EERE website.
+For developing and posting audio-only files, follow these requirements and best practices.

-All audio files should be in MP3 or Flash (.FLV) format.
+All audio files should be in MP3 format.

 All audio files must be located in your site's /media/ directory.

 Link to the Text Version

 The text version should be posted on a separate HTML page.
 Link to this page near your MP3 file.
 See the page on writing a text version for more information.

 You should provide a link to download an audio file, even if you embed the audio file on the page.
 This allows users to download your audio file and listen to it on a portable music device.